-I'm a fan of gov't interventions
+I'm a fan of gov't interventions such as contract enforcement. |

 (Note: many students I knew would move right on the political spectrum during the first half of the course, then back left during the last half.
 I wonder how many people started the course as libertarians and ended up more moderate.
 Too bad he doesn't take political surveys throughout the course to see the marginal effects of basic economic knowledge...)